Model task Submit one portfolio

 • Add newly released models only to future rounds.
 Do not rerun old rounds after outcomes may be knowable.

-Auditability And Website Sync
+Audit Packets And Website Sync

 The CLI stores exact provider text in local raw_responses/ sidecars, normalized payloads in submissions/raw/, validated submissions in submissions/parsed/, and SHA-256 paths in run_log.jsonl.
 Raw provider text and private smoke-test output are excluded from the public repo; reports, validation summaries, result CSVs, and public hashes are generated from the sanitized artifacts.